Hier geht’s zur deutschen Version dieses Posts

 The excellent taste encouraged me to bake the Potato Bread again and again, while tweaking the recipe a little bit, especially withholding some of the water to (slowly) add it during the mixing later.

-Allowing the dough to rest in the fridge overnight, I could reduce the amount of yeast a bit.
+Allowing the dough to rest in the fridge overnight, I could reduce the amount of yeast.

 This favorite loaf really deserves to be presented at Zorra’s World Bread Day 2017,